what is Second Adolescence?

 about the show, Second Adolescence

-Each episode of Second Adolescence features a conversation with a new queer person about their own journey.
+Second Adolescence focuses on what it means to heal and liberate after growing up within an anti-queer world.
+As part of this, we feature conversations with queer and trans people about their journeys.
 We hear what their experience was like growing up, discovering their identity, coming out, and what their Second Adolescence has involved - navigating dating, sex, and relationships, shedding or unlearning harmful and limiting belief systems they internalized growing up, discovering who their most free queer selves are, and all the other messy, beautiful, awkward, and healing experiences that fill Second Adolescence.

 Listen on Apple Podcasts, Spotify or wherever else you get your podcasts.